 Family histories have long been passed down from generation to generation, but exactly how accurate is the information you have been told about your ancestors?

 Digitizing the memories of your grandparents (or parents) is a great way to keep track of your family’s legacy.
-However you could be left to piece together important milestones and events from the information at hand if they have passed away.
+However, you could be left to piece together important milestones and events from the information at hand if they have passed away.

-Trying to understand the handwriting of grandparents can be hard at the best of times, so imagine trying to decipher letters and notes you find in your grandparents' memory box once they are gone.
+Trying to understand others' handwriting can be hard at the best of times, so imagine trying to decipher letters and notes you find in your grandparents' memory box once they are gone.

-For an added element to the original context of the photo, you could also ask them how they feel about a certain event or person now years have passed since the moment it was captured.
+For an added element, you could also ask them how they feel about a certain event or person now, years after the moment it was captured.
 You could even film their reactions and make an additional video to go with their memories.

-It might be too late to get first-hand accounts of all your ancestors digitized, but there’s no reason why you shouldn’t start doing it from now.
+It might be too late to have first-hand accounts of all your ancestors digitized, but there’s no reason why you shouldn’t start doing it from this point forward.

-Talking to your grandparents would be the best way to find out more about your family tree, while capturing the most meaningful memories and milestones of their own life.
-It would be almost impossible to avoid learning something new about your family when digitizing your grandparents’ memory box.
+Talking to your grandparents is likely the best way to find out more about your family tree, all while capturing the most meaningful memories and milestones of their own life.
+It would be almost impossible to avoid learning something new about your family when digitizing your grandparents’ memories.

-Talking to your grandfather about his military records could show you more about WWII or you could get a better understanding of second-wave feminism from your grandmother.
+Talking to your grandfather about his military records could show you more about WWII.
+Or, you ight get a better understanding of second-wave feminism from your grandmother.
 Your family’s memories could also be shared to add context to wider historical collections.

-Once the memories of your grandparents have been digitized, you could package some photos or a video as a surprise.
+Once the memories of your grandparents have been digitized, you could package up some photos or a video as a surprise.

 A Memories page takes things one step further by acting as a vault, visual timeline and digital memory box for your now-digitized family history so it can be enjoyed by your children’s children.

 Who doesn't love sharing stories from their past?
-We can all imagine the delight a grandparent would feel when sitting down sifting through old memories with their children and grandchildren.
+We can all imagine the delight a grandparent would feel when sitting down to sift through old memories with their children and grandchildren.

 Not only will they feel good reliving sentimental moments with their family, but they will find peace knowing their story will live on for generations to come.

-Kids who think the iPhone 5 is vintage tech might have some fun exploring the discontinued media formats such as super 8mm cameras, 8-track tapes or even wire recordings.
+Kids who think the iPhone 5 is vintage tech might have some fun exploring discontinued media formats such as super 8mm cameras, 8-track tapes or even wire recordings.

-Maybe you could take your kids on a journey using a slide projector or fire up the old VHS recorder — don’t pretend like the nostalgia won’t be too hard resist.
+Maybe you could take your kids on a journey using a slide projector or fire up the old VHS recorder — don’t pretend like the nostalgia won’t be too hard resist!

 Once you digitize the memories, you have them at hand to easily share with your own family or even your grandparents’ friends.

 If your entire extended family digitized their memories, you could combine all that information to develop an extensive digital family tree.
 You could also inspire your friends to do the same for their parents or grandparents.

-Digitizing photos, letters and video tapes with sentimental footage is a great way to safeguard your precious memories.
+Digitizing old photos, letters and video tapes with sentimental footage is a great way to safeguard your precious memories.